bcdannyboy/spreadfinder/README.md

     - Bull Put
     - Iron Condor
 - Performs Monte Carlo Simulations to estimate probabilities of profit.
-- Dynamically calculates historical volatility using `yfinance`.
+- Calculates Black-Scholes option pricing.
 - Ranks spreads based on probability of success, return on risk, and Monte Carlo simulation results.
 - Outputs the top spreads to a CSV file.